VanyaZcx/VanyaZcx/README.md

-- 🌍 I am currently studying at a college in Russia
 - 🖥 How to contact me: kripqwer00@gmail.com
 <!--
 **VanyaZcx/VanyaZcx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.